Woodlands, Singapore: Politics

-Woodlands was under jurisdiction for two constituencies in the northern area as of the 2020 elections, namely Sembawang GRC and Marsiling-Yew Tee GRC, both of which were controlled by the ruling People's Action Party.
+Woodlands was under jurisdiction for three constituencies in the northern area as of the 2025 elections, namely Sembawang West SMC, Sembawang GRC and Marsiling-Yew Tee GRC, all three of which were controlled by the ruling People's Action Party.
 In early days, Woodlands was mostly covered under a single constituency of Sembawang (and in 1988, as a GRC) and parts of Bukit Panjang SMC prior to the 1991 elections.
 Woodlands and Sembawang has since expanded into divisions for Marsiling and Woodlands in 2001, followed by Admiralty in 2006, and Woodgrove in 2011.
 In 2015, both Marsiling and Woodgrove were later hived out from Sembawang GRC into the new Marsiling-Yew Tee GRC due to the population growth from the neighbouring Yew Tee from the Chua Chu Kang GRC.

 Future plans

 According to the Urban Redevelopment Authority and its Master Plan for the North Region, the Woodlands Regional Centre is set to become the "Northern Gateway" of Singapore.
-Featuring some 700,000m² of new commercial space and more than 100 hectares of land that will be developed, the growth of the Woodlands Regional Centre will anchor the development of the North Coast Innovation Corridor.
+Featuring some 700,000 m2 of new commercial space and more than 100 hectares of land that will be developed, the growth of the Woodlands Regional Centre will anchor the development of the North Coast Innovation Corridor.
 More commercial and shopping options will progressively be made available in the Woodlands Central, with a future pedestrian mall running through the heart of the district.
 As a significant employment cluster, the Woodlands North Coast will bring jobs and commercial opportunities closer to home for residents of the North Region.
 A new waterfront park will be built to connect the two districts of Woodlands Central and Woodlands North Coast.
 More park connectors and cycling paths will be built to connect to the 150 km Round Island Route and Rail Corridor.